 A sale of all or substantially all of the assets of the Company and a merger, reorganization, or other transaction in which 50% of the outstanding voting power of the Company is transferred, will be treated as a liquidation event.

-A liquidation preference actually has two components.
-The actual preference outlines the right to receive a multiple of the original investment by the preferred investor before earlier investors and the common shareholders.
-And participation rights allow for the investor to receive additional proceeds from the liquidation event after their liquidation preference has been paid out.
-Participation rights can be capped or uncapped, as I’ll explain later.
+A liquidation preference has three essential components.
+First, there is the right to receive a multiple of the original investment by the preferred investor before earlier investors and the common stockholders.

-It’s easier to see how this all comes together with a few simple examples.
-You will notice that I can show you how all of this works without dealing with valuation at all, which highlights how important these concepts are.
+It’s easier to see how this comes together with some simple examples.
+You will notice that I can show you how this works without ever talking about valuation.

 Common facts for our examples